Raman-Kumar/CapeTown/README.md

 #
 ## Bonus tip
-xmlns: app: and xmlns: Android, Both namespaces mentioned are used in Android app development in layout xml files.
+xmlns:app: and xmlns:android, Both namespaces mentioned are used in Android app development in layout xml files.

 xmlns:android namespace is used in order to access and use the attributes which are provided by Android platform.